 Insufficient privilege

 Pay attention to the privilege settings of the source database user.
 If you do not grant all required privileges to the migration user, some objects are not displayed in the frontend by the data transmission service, and you cannot correctly configure matching rules.
-In this case, you must add these objects to Object Exclusion Rule to prevent the data migration or synchronization project from being interrupted because the data transmission service cannot find the target objects.
+In this case, you must add these objects to Object Exclusion Rule to prevent the data migration or synchronization task from being interrupted because the data transmission service cannot find the target objects.

 DML filtering unsupported

 If DDL synchronization is disabled, the data transmission service allows you to select objects based on matching rules.
 If a new table created during incremental synchronization meets a matching rule, the related DDL statements will be ignored but the data transmission service will continue to synchronize DML statements.
-As a result, the data migration or synchronization project will be interrupted because objects cannot be migrated or synchronized to the destination.
+As a result, the data migration or synchronization task will be interrupted because objects cannot be migrated or synchronized to the destination.
 Therefore, you must create the table at the destination or add the table to the blocklist.